warren-bank/mirror-XMail-mail-server/Readme.txt

 		If You've setup XMail to work in a subdirectory other then  /var/MailRoot  You must edit  xmail  startup script to customize its boot
-	13) If You're smart enough You can create Your S??xmail and K??xmail links, otherwise You can use a module configuration tool like the one supplied with KDE
+	13) If You're smart enough You can create Your S??xmail and K??xmail links, otherwise You can use a module configuration tool like the one supplied with KDE ( ksysv )
 	14) To start XMail without reboot You can run ( from root ): xmail start otherwise reboot Your machine